Aliohz/blackjack/README.md

 It is the basic game using text to interact.

-The aim of this project is to include different strategies built for winning on this game and then simulate how well they perform.
+At the moment you can play with the game.
+In the future, it will include different strategies built for winning on this game and then simulate how well they perform.